Prompting for More Effective Learning

 Physical

-The “hand-over-hand” technique is more intensive and is often needed when a child is starting to learn a new skill or needs a lot of help.
+The hand-over-hand technique is more intensive and is often needed when a child is starting to learn a new skill or needs a lot of help.

-This method is effective in showing a child how to do something with his hands, such as writing.
-As the name suggests, you place your hand over your child’s hand and help him perform a task, such as writing a letter or word.
+This method is effective in showing them how to do something with their hands, such as writing.
+As the name suggests, you place your hand(s) over their hand(s) and help them perform a task, such as writing a letter or word.

 Some Important Points to Remember